 The British Museum is the most visited museum in London.
 Visitors from all over the world are drawn to the museum to see with their own eyes world-famous artefacts, such as the Rosetta Stone or the Parthenon frieze, artefacts that might have only be seen in school or art books.
-They also come to experience other cultures, because after all the British Museum is the museum of the world for the world.
-But for the discerning visitor a scratch beneath the surface of all the “celebrity” objects can reveal some real surprises.
+They also come to experience other cultures because after all, the British Museum is the museum of the world for the world.
+But for the discerning visitor, a scratch beneath the surface of all the “celebrity” objects can reveal some real surprises.
 Here is my list of such surprises.

 British Museum: Mummy of a cat, all wrappings removed, legs drawn in close to the body, much of the fur survives.
 Photo Credit: © British Museum.

 to worship a snake seems a bit odd, but for the Aztecs, the ancient peoples of central America, snakes were powerful creatures.
 They accompanied the sun on its journey across the sky and could predict the future.
 A turquoise mosaic pectoral in the form of a double-headed serpent, shows the Aztec’s fascination with the animal and their skilled craftsmanship.

-6. German automaton: the British Museum does not only have antiquities in its collection.
+The British Museum does not only have antiquities in its collection.
 The next object comes from Germany and dates from 1580-1590.
 It is an automaton in the form of a ship and was used as a table ornament.
 The detail and workmanship is exquisite.
 The automaton was not only playing music but could propel itself along the table on a set of hidden wheels.
 Imagine the surprise and delight of people seeing this wondrous object.

 British Museum – The mechanical galleon.
 Photo credit: ©British Museum

-7. Black Obelisk: A black limestone obelisk stands in the Assyrian galleries, narrating the glories of King Shalmaneser III.
+A black limestone obelisk stands in the Assyrian galleries, narrating the glories of King Shalmaneser III.
 The reliefs show tributes of exotic animals and goods from around the world being offered to the king.
 He is such a great man that even the king of the Jews, the Biblical King Jehu, bows in submission at his feet.
 We think that propaganda and political spin is a modern invention but this stela from 825 BC proves the opposite.

-8. Iznik pottery: beautiful pottery has always been engaging and pottery made in Turkey at Iznik is a true wonder.
+Beautiful pottery has always been engaging and pottery made in Turkey at Iznik is a true wonder.
 Elaborate and colourful designs cover the ceramics made for the Ottoman court.
 Dating to the 15th C such pottery was the envy of the western world and served as influence on later decorative trends.
 Seeing it is to remember the words of Oscar Wilde: “I find it harder and harder every day to live up to my blue china.”

-9. “Cradle to Grave”: is a modern art installation, commissioned specifically for the British Museum, telling the story of an average man and woman through the medication they have taken in their lifetime.
+Cradle to Grave is a modern art installation commissioned specifically for the British Museum, telling the story of an average man and woman through the medication they have taken in their lifetime.
 Looking at it makes us think twice about the development of medicine but also of our use of medication and fascination with wellbeing.

 British Museum: Bronze figure of Ajax.
 Photo Credit: ©British Museum.

 Being one of the most visited museums in the world comes with a price.
-The museum can feel overcrowded, every space filled with people.
+The museum can feel overcrowded, with every space filled with people.
 Blue Badge Tourist Guides are specifically trained not only to know the history of the objects on display but also to negotiate crowds and can enhance any visit.